abreslav/async-proto/KEEP-COROUTINES.md

 The `suspend` modifier indicates that this function is special, and its calls are suspension points that correspond to states of a state machine.

 When `await(f)` is called in the body of the coroutine, the second parameter (a continuation) is not passed explicitly, but is injected by the compiler.
-All the user sees is a call, but in fact after the call to `await()` completes, the coroutine is suspended and the control is transferred to its caller.
-The execution of the coroutine is resumed only when the future `f` is completed, and `resume()` is called on the continuation `c`.
+After `await()` returns, the coroutine is suspended and the control is transferred to its caller.
+The execution of the coroutine is resumed only when the future `f` is completed, and `resume()` is called on the continuation `c` (as per the handler registered with the `CompletableFuture` object).

-The value passed to `resume()` is the **return value** of the `await()`.
+The value passed to `resume()` acts as the **return value** of `await()` calls in the body of the coroutine.
 Since this value will only be known when the future is completed, `await()` can not return it right away, and the return type in _any_ suspending function declaration is always `Unit`.
 When the coroutine is resumed, the result of the last suspending call is passed as a parameter to the `resume()` of the continuation.
 (This is why the `entryPoint()` gives a `Continuation<Unit>` — there's no call to return a result for, so we simply pass a placeholder object.)

 Consider this example of a coroutine: